open-contracting/kingfisher-process/docs/reference/index.rst

        -  ``release_compiler``
        -  ``collection_closed``
      - N/A
-     - Do nothing if a step remains
+     - Do nothing if a processing step remains
    * - ``wiper`` worker
      - ``wiper``
      - N/A